The Power of Te

 “Such is the nature of this energy that it is immensely great and immensely strong; when it marries naturalness with truth, one dwells in peace and makes contact with it like a bubbling spring.”

 The Taoists presented a Back to Nature philosophy for living.
 Since the order and harmony of nature was more meaningful than any system of thought constructed by man, one sought the simplicity of existence, and followed the natural Way.
 Observing how nature silently produced the myriad of plant and animal life without apparent effort, the masters applied this same sense of ease to daily life.

 Experience is our teacher.
 From the perspective of growth, all things are led to fulfill their unique nature, and one does not fight the very force that gives this essence definition.
-Since the Way carves away unnecessary layers - polishes and refines te -the Tao te Ching is translated to mean a book that cultivates te or virtue when one follows Tao.
+Since the Way carves away unnecessary layers - polishes and refines te -the Tao te Ching is translated to mean a book that cultivates te when one follows Tao.

 “I alone, am inactive and reveal no signs;

 listless as though I have no home to go back to.”